kizniche/Mycodo/mycodo-manual.md

 Here is how I generally set up Mycodo to monitor and regulate:

 1. Determine what environmental condition you want to measure or regulate.
 Consider the devices that must be coupled to achieve this.
 For instance, temperature regulation require a temperature sensor as the input and an electric heater as the output.
 2. Determine what relays you will need to power your electric devices.
 The Raspberry Pi is capable of directly switching relays (using a 3.3-volt signal), although opto-isolating the circuit is advisable.
-Be careful when selecting a relay not to exceed the current draw of the Raspberry Pi’s PGIO.
+Be careful when selecting a relay not to exceed the current draw of the Raspberry Pi’s GPIO.
 3. See the [Device Specific Information](#device-specific-information) for information about what sensors are supported.
 Acquire one or more of these sensors and relays and connect them to the Raspberry Pi according to the manufacturer’s instructions.
 4. On the ```Input```  page, create a new input using the dropdown to select the correct sensor or input device.
 Configure the input with the correct communication pins and other options.
 Activate the input to begin recording measurements to the database..
 5. Go to the ```Data``` -> ```Live Measurements``` page to ensure there is recent data being acquired from the input.